 For over 150 years Main Street UMC has been a living presence in downtown Nashua where we seek to be a heart in the heart of Nashua.
 A heart does not exist for itself, but to pump oxygen to the extremities, to make life possible for those at the farthest reaches.
 And like any muscle, it can be strengthen, so we practice the rhythm of grace through worship and study, mission and ministry.

-Our holy calling is to BE the church not GO to church.
+Our holy calling is to BE the church.
 We invite you to be a part of that rhythm.

 –Pastor Kelly Turney